glaphire/interview_questions_and_answers/src/redis/answers/basic_data_types.md

 Time complexity:
 - LPUSH/RPUSH - O(1) for each element added
 - LPOP/RPOP - O(N) where N is the number of elements returned
-- LRANGE - O(S+N) where S is the distance of start offset from HEAD for small lists, from nearest end (HEAD or TAIL) for large lists; and N is the number of elements in the specified range.
+- LRANGE - O(S+N) where S is the distance of start offset from HEAD for small lists, from nearest end (HEAD or TAIL) O(1) for each element addedfor large lists; and N is the number of elements in the specified range.
 - LINSERT - O(N) where N is the number of elements to traverse before seeing the value pivot.
 - LINDEX -  O(N) where N is the number of elements to traverse to get to the element at index.
 - LREM - O(N+M) where N is the length of the list and M is the number of elements removed.